Martian01/openTeamOneServer/README.md

 ## Docker Images

 Nowadays, the gold standard for deployment in the cloud (even for simplified deployment at home) is Docker.
-We now provide Docker files to build ready-made docker images of Open Team One Server.
-Basically there are three options.
+We now provide a ready-made docker image of Open Team One Server on the Docker Hub.
+It is called `dockahdockah/openteamone`.
+There is no need to build your own, but the Docker files are provided anyway.

-If you have the build environment on your machine you can create a docker image containing your own JAR file:

-	docker build -f Dockerfile-local -t openteamone .

-Alternatively you can build a docker image entirely without a locally installed build environment:

-	docker build -t openteamone .

-However, the most convenient option is to use the ready-made image `dockahdockah/openteamone` from the Docker Hub.

-With an Open Team One Server Docker image you can set up a server on the fly, using the in-memory database.
-You can mount a local directory into the Docker container, for instance to inject snapshots and images into the filesystem.
-You can also start a server from scratch and keep all data inside the container.
+With the Docker image you can set up a server on the fly, using the in-memory database.
+You can (but you don't have to) mount a local directory into the Docker container, for instance to inject snapshots and images into the filesystem, as we have done in the demo section at the beginning.

 	docker run -v $LOCAL_OPEN_TEAM_ONE_DIRECTORY:/opt/openTeamOneServer dockahdockah/openteamone

 But there is more.
-With the smallest amount of preparation you can spin up MariaDB and Open Team One Server together, to provide a fully functional server with persistence out of the box.
-All you need to do is provide three mount points, copy two files from the distribution to inject parameters, and call Docker Compose to create the cluster.
+With almost no effort you can spin up MariaDB and Open Team One Server in a cluster together, to provide a server with persistence out of the box.
+All you need to do is provide three empty directories, copy two files to inject parameters, and call Docker Compose to create the cluster.

 Let's look at it step by step.

 #### Step 1

 Create three local directories to store data and configuration.
 Let's call them LOCAL_MARIADB_CONF_DIRECTORY, LOCAL_MARIADB_DATA_DIRECTORY and LOCAL_OPEN_TEAM_ONE_DIRECTORY.
-For simplicity we shall use three environment variables of the same name.
+For simplicity we shall use three environment variables of the same names.

 #### Step 2